The Monkees FAQs

 5. Is the series still on the air?
 Can I get copies of the episodes?

 SONY released the series to syndication in the late 90s.
 Initially, it aired on Nickelodeon.
-Various cable stations pick it up for short runs - just watch your TV listings!
+Various cable stations continue to pick it up for short runs - just watch your TV listings!
 Be aware that SONY does not own the rights to air Rhino's fine quality remastered episodes and Rhino does not own the rights to release the remastered/restored versions to syndication.
 This is why there is such a huge quality difference between the videos/DVDs and the syndicated TV episodes.
 Why doesn't Sony remaster the syndicated version?
 It wouldn't be cost-effective.

 6. Is it true the Monkees didn't play their own instruments?

 No. Nez, Peter and Micky had experience as working musicians prior to auditioning for the Monkees.
 (Nez and Davy both had solo releases prior to auditioning.)
 However, Don Kirshner preferred to record with studio musicians who were more seasoned and whose time wasn't taken up with shooting a series.
 Despite this, Peter Tork has a guitar credit on the very first album and all four were expected to perform as a group on tour.
 After ousting Kirshner and winning more musical control, the group continued to utilize session musicians, by choice.
 This was not unusual.
 Both the Beatles and the Beach Boys were highly respected and were making good use of outside musicians on their recordings.
-30 years later, the Monkees reunited to record "Justus," so named because it is just them - writing, singing, playing, producing, arranging, etc.
+30 years later, the Monkees reunited to record "Justus," so named because it is just them - writing, singing, playing, producing, arranging, etc. (The four embarked on a UK tour to support the release of JustUs in 1997.)

 7. If the Beatles came first and are the "fab four," why are the Monkees called the "pre-fab four?"